Iraq profile - timeline

 1988 March - Iraq attacks Kurdish town of Halabjah with poison gas, killing thousands.

-1990 - Iraq invades Kuwait, prompting what becomes known as the first Gulf War.
+1990 - Iraq invades and annexes Kuwait, prompting what becomes known as the first Gulf War.
 A massive US-led military campaign forces Iraq to withdraw in February 1991.

 1991 Mid-March/early April - Southern Shia and northern Kurdish populations - encouraged by Iraq's defeat in Kuwait - rebel, prompting a brutal crackdown.

-1991 April - UN-approved safe-haven established in northern Iraq to protect the Kurds.
+1991 April - UN-approved haven established in northern Iraq to protect the Kurds.
 Iraq ordered to end all military activity in the area.

-1992 August - A no-fly zone, which Iraqi planes are not allowed to enter, is set up in southern Iraq, south of latitude 32 degrees north.
+1992 August - A no-fly zone, which Iraqi planes are not allowed to enter, is set up in southern Iraq.

-1995 April - UNSC Resolution 986 allows the partial resumption of Iraq's oil exports to buy food and medicine (the "oil-for-food programme").
+1995 April - UN allows partial resumption of Iraq's oil exports to buy food and medicine in an oil-for-food programme.

-1996 September - US extends northern limit of southern no-fly zone to latitude 33 degrees north, just south of Baghdad.
+1996 September - US extends northern limit of southern no-fly zone to just south of Baghdad.

-1998 October - Iraq ends cooperation with UN Special Commission to Oversee the Destruction of Iraq's Weapons of Mass Destruction (Unscom).Operation Desert Fox
+1998 October - Iraq ends cooperation with UN Special Commission to Oversee the Destruction of Iraq's Weapons of Mass Destruction.

 2002 November - UN weapons inspectors return to Iraq backed by a UN resolution which threatens serious consequences if Iraq is in "material breach" of its terms.